Jingning-Zhang/PROSPER/create_your_own_LD/README.md

 done
 ```

-7. Run the R codes for generating a reference text file for all variants and alleles.
+7. Run the R codes to generate a reference text file for all variants and alleles.

 ```
 library(bigreadr)